 The key to a successful crossing of the Albert Canal lay in the fortress of Eben-Emael, reckoned by the Belgians and the Allies to be the best modern fortress in the world.
 With excellent defensive positions and thick concrete walls, this fort commanded the three bridges the Germans would need in their drive to outflank the northern end of the French Maginot Line and the complex of Belgian forts around Liége.
 Running to the north-west from the fort at Eben-Emael were the bridges at Kanne, Vroenhofen and Veldwezelt.
 These three would have to be captured intact, and a coup-de-main party would have to take Eben-Emael to prevent its guns from destroying the bridges.

-Early on the morning of 10 May the assault group lifted ff in its gliders from Köln-Wahn toward Maastricht.
+Early on the morning of 10 May the assault group lifted off in its gliders from Köln-Wahn and headed toward Maastricht.
 Surprise was of the essence, so the plan called for the Ju 52/3m aircraft to climb to an altitude of more than 8,200 ft (2500 m) over Germany, and release their gliders while still in German airspace.
 The gliders would then fly silently to their objectives.

 This was the first time that such an operational tactic had been tried, and the men of the assault group had been undergoing intensive training since the previous November.